Introduction to Word Embedding Models

 - “Should Giants Be Denied Credit?
 Or, an Examination of Seventeenth-Century Historiographies Using Word Embedding Models” by Sarah Connell

-- “Beyond the Box: Archival Descriptions of LGBT Collections” by Laura Johnson
+- “Beyond the Box: Archival Descriptions of LGBT Collections” by Juniper Johnson

 - “Explaining Words, In Nature and Science: Textual Analysis in Galileo’s Works” by Caterina Agostini